 Des Moines, Iowa

-A native Iowan, Glendening was raised on a farm in Benton County.
-She received her BA in Business Marketing from Loras College in Dubuque and lives in Pleasant Hill with her husband and two children.
+Jan’s commitment to conservation stems from her childhood growing up on a farm in Iowa where she saw the integral connection between people, clean water, and healthy lands.
+She received her B.A. in Business Marketing from Loras College and lives in Iowa with her husband and two children.